trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

     -Djdk.attach.allowAttachSelf=true
     -Djdk.nio.maxCachedBufferSize=2000000

-Because an ``OutOfMemoryError`` will typically leave the JVM in an inconsistent state, we write a heap dump (for debugging) and forcibly terminate the process when this occurs.
+Because an ``OutOfMemoryError`` typically leaves the JVM in an inconsistent state, we write a heap dump, for debugging, and forcibly terminate the process when this occurs.